| FDIC Federal Register Citations

 affecting our ability to serve our communities.

-expensive.
-It would make more sense to only require the sending of a new
+Annual Privacy Notice The requirement to provide an annual privacy notice is cumbersome andexpensive.
+It would make more sense to only require the sending of a

 disclosure if there was a change that adversely affected the consumer.